The Great Awakening

 George Whitefield (1714-1770) was born into a humble home.
 His parents managed the Bell Inn in Gloucester, England.
 Whitefield grew up around the family tavern and thus became quite familiar with drunks, prostitutes, pickpockets, and gamblers.

-George Whitefield drew crowds in the tens of thousands, which was widely reported in the press—making him a celebrity.
-Whitefield evoked an emotional response to the gospel in his hearers.
+Whitefield drew crowds in the tens of thousands, which was widely reported in the press—making him a celebrity.
+He evoked an emotional response to the gospel in his hearers.
 He was eager to share the joy he had found in Christ.

-George Whitefield had no peer when it came to spectacular rhetorical gifts.
-He was described as a slender man with an angelic but bold countenance.
+He had no peer when it came to spectacular rhetorical gifts.
+Whitefield was described as a slender man with an angelic but bold countenance.
 Everywhere he went, he ignited a spiritual flame.
 Some people fainted, wept, and shrieked.
 A German woman who spoke no English said she had never been so edified in her life after hearing Whitefield preach with "Flame, Clearness, and Power."

 George Whitefield proclaimed "the whole world his parish."
 He completed seven tours of America over thirty years.
 Whitefield was among the first men to preach the gospel to slaves.
 He preached 20 sermons a week.
 Many said his last sermon was his best.